Introduction

 Case #3: Interface with medium criticality/frequency

 Of the two examples above, one is low frequency/low criticality; the other is high frequency and high criticality.
 Most interfaces are somewhere in the middle of that spectrum.
-Those interfaces that are highly critical but don’t run frequently or don’t need short response time can also be put into this category.
-In such cases, we might not need to send individual alarms in realtime.
-Even an experienced developer cannot troubleshoot more than a few issues per day.
-As a rule of thumb is, if an interface raises a few alarms per day, it is too much.
+Interfaces that are highly critical but don’t run frequently or don’t need a short response time can also be put into this category.
+In such cases, we might not need to send individual alarms in real-time.
+As a rule of thumb, if an interface raises a few alarms per day, it is too much.
 As developers, if we can’t handle more than a few alarms a day, we shouldn’t do that to the support team (sending them alarms all day long).
-For the utility company mentioned above, when WebMethods was first deployed, the WM developer configured a bi-daily report that lists all failed transactions that occurred in the last 12 hours.
+For the utility company mentioned above, when WebMethods was first deployed, the developer configured a bi-daily report that lists all failed transactions that occurred in the last 12 hours.
 Thus, for most interfaces, we don’t need to set up any specific alarms.
 If there are a few failures, they will show up in the report and will be looked at by technical support at noon or at the end of the day.
-This appears to work well, even for some critical interfaces such as bank transfer orders or invoice payments.
+This approach works well for us, even for some critical interfaces such as bank transfer orders or invoice payments.

-Case #4: Recurring failure resulting in too much alarm
+Case #4: Recurring failure resulting in too many alarms

-Example: a water utility in Melbourne uses an external asset register system, and the asset data is synchronized to Maximo in near realtime.
-The interface produces almost 1GB of SystemOut.log file each day causing the logs to be useless.
-I looked at each error and documented them one by one.
-After about two hours, it was clear that 80% of the errors came from locations missing in Maximo.
-When the interface creates new assets under these locations, Maximo produces a lot of error trace to SystemOut log file.
+As an example, a water utility in regional Victoria uses an external asset register system, and the asset data is synchronized to Maximo in near real-time.
+The interface produces almost 1GB of SystemOut.log file each day.
+It made the logs useless.
+I looked at asset synchronisation errors and documented them one by one.
+After about two hours, it was clear that 80% of the errors were due to missing locations.
+When the interface creates new assets under these locations, Maximo produces a lot of error traces to the SystemOut.log file.
 I did a quick scan and wrote down all of the missing locations and quickly added them to Maximo using MXLoader.
-After that, the amount of error was reduced significantly.
-By doing occasional checks on the log files in the following few days, I was able to list all missing locations (there were about 30 of them) and able to remove all errors caused by this.
-The remaining errors found in the log files were easily handled separately.
+After that, the number of errors was reduced significantly.
+By doing occasional checks of the log files in the following few days, I was able to list all missing locations (there were about 30 of them in total) and able to remove all errors caused by this asset synchronisation process.
+The remaining individual errors found in the log files were easily handled separately.
 Some critical issues only came under the radar of the business after that.